“Eric Siegel... makes machine learning easy to understand.”

 “An orange used car is least likely to be a lemon.”
 At least that’s what was claimed by The Seattle Times, The Huffington Post, The New York Times, NPR, and The Wall Street Journal.
 However, this discovery has since been debunked as inconclusive.
 As data gets bigger, so does a common pitfall in the application of standard stats – known as p-hacking: Testing many predictors means taking many small risks of being fooled by randomness, adding up to one big risk.
 In this keynote, PAW founder Eric Siegel will cover this issue and provide guidance on tapping data’s potential without drawing false conclusions.

-More Potential Keynote Topics
+More Available Keynote Topics

 Seven Reasons You Need Machine Learning Today